stevie170/google-app-scripts/form-submission-to-doc/ReadMe.md

 ## Sample Script

 I'm including the basic sample script I created using a tutorial, because it was the very basic starting point for this project.

 [sample-script.gs](../form-submission-to-doc/sample-script.gs)

 ## Project Scripts

+This project was for a therapy office, to automate client signatures and other often repeated forms.

-As this project evolved, I ended up creating a few different scripts to do different things for different forms.
+As the project evolved, I ended up creating a few different scripts to do different things for different forms.
 These included scripts are very specific to my project, and among their functions are the navigation of google drive, creating google docs, saving the docs as pdf files, removing the docs once pdfs are created, and confirmation emails including pdf attachments.

 [intake-and-consent-form-signatures.gs](../form-submission-to-doc/intake-and-consent-form-signatures.gs)